 The scouts in Langholm assisted the Red Cross hospital by delivering messages.
 The guides helped with cutting and rolling bandages and taking collections.

 The scoutmaster’s son, also Harry, was given the Silver Wolf award by Baden-Powell, the highest Scout award, ‘for services of the most exceptional character’.
 He served with 3rd Battalion KOSB and died of wounds near Ypres, Belgium, on 9 June 1915, aged 20.
-On hearing of his death, Baden-Powell wrote to his father (see [date] in the Diary).
+On hearing of his death, Baden-Powell wrote to his father (see 22nd June in the Diary).